Auditory Processing Disorder: Causes, Symptoms, and Treatment

 1 Environmental modifications

-You can change the space around you to make listening easier.
+You can modify, or change, the space around you to make listening easier.
 Examples might include reducing background noise or using sound amplification systems.

 2 Compensatory strategies

-You can learn how to cope with attention and communication challenges, such as by using memory tricks or taking notes.
+You can learn ways to compensate for, or cope with, attention and communication challenges.
+Examples might include using memory tricks or taking notes.

 3 Direct skills training